About Our Classes

-Gaining admission to the Performing Arts High Schools is highly competitive, but there are ways to make the process enjoyable, positive and constructive for your children.
-For many years I’ve coached students auditioning for these schools.
+Gaining admission to Performing Arts High Schools, colleges and conservatories, or auditioning for an agent, is highly competitive.
+However, there are ways to make the process enjoyable, positive and constructive for your children.
+For many years I’ve coached students in these auditions.
 Several were accepted at the school of their choice.
 Others went deep into the audition process, with callbacks and interviews following.
 Almost all found the process much more enjoyable and rewarding because of the work we’d done.

 What Makes a Class for Older Kids Different from one for Younger Kids?